EU Signature Levels (eIDAS) and eIDAS Seal – A Guide for Small Businesses

 - It significantly reduces the risk of misuse

-- It is harder to dispute a contract when the signer's identity has been verified
+- It is difficult to dispute an agreement when the signer's identity has been verified

 - It is often a requirement for AES and QES level signatures